How is eLocked breaking the carbon cycle?

 The carbon cycle is a natural process where carbon atoms move between the atmosphere, oceans, land, and living organisms.
 The world‘s natural systems, such as oceans, forests, and peatlands, absorb CO2 to support the growth of biomass, and release it when the biomass decomposes or is combusted.

-BCR has a climate impact potential of several gigatons of CO2 due to an abundance of suitable biomass, such as forestry residues, food processing byproducts, and agricultural residues.
+This carbon removal technology has a climate impact potential of several gigatons of CO2 due to an abundance of suitable biomass, such as forestry residues, food processing byproducts, and agricultural residues.
 Our analysis shows that more than 9 Gigatons of dry biomass residues are produced every year, more than half of which are likely not in efficient use, or even getting burned.

 Voilà: the carbon cycle is hacked!